 Cat Hairball Treatment

-Treating cat hairballs consists of first addressing the current hairball your cat has, then making some lifestyle changes and additions to your cat’s diet to prevent future hairballs.
-A visit to your veterinarian can rule out any medical causes for the hairball, such as problems with gastrointestinal motility, as well as identify a potential blockage.
+Treating hairballs consists of first addressing the current hairball your cat has, then making some lifestyle changes and additions to your cat’s diet to prevent future hairballs.
+A visit to your veterinarian can rule out any medical causes for the hairball, such as problems with gastrointestinal motility or a potential intestinal blockage.

 With a blockage, the hairball passes through the stomach but becomes trapped in the intestines.
-This can be a life-threatening situation so it’s important to get the hairball out.
+This can be a life-threatening situation so it’s important to relieve the obstruction as soon as possible.
 In some cases, treatment consists of fluids and laxatives to help move the hairball along.
-In more severe cases, cat hairballs need to be surgically removed by your veterinarian.
+In more severe cases, the hairball may need to be surgically removed by your veterinarian.

-After the current hairball has been addressed, your veterinarian will recommend the following lifestyle changes to help prevent hairball recurrence:
+After the current cause for hairballs has been addressed, your veterinarian may recommend some of the following lifestyle changes to help prevent hairball recurrence:

-Petroleum jelly hairball remedies like Laxatone help to lubricate the hair so it moves through the cat’s gastrointestinal tract more easily.
-Some cat owners prefer to use non-petroleum hairball remedies, which work the same as petroleum-based products but are made with different kinds of lubricants.
+Petroleum jelly hairball remedies like Laxatone may help to lubricate the hair so that it moves through the cat’s gastrointestinal tract more easily.
+Some cat owners prefer to use non-petroleum hairball remedies, which work similarly to petroleum-based products but are made with different kinds of lubricants.
 Consult your veterinarian before using these products since the addition of a non-soluble fat to a cat’s diet may affect absorption of certain vitamins.

 Read More: Best Cat Hairball Remedies